crosen188/ibm-containers-interconnect-2017/2-Running-Docker-Images-in-IBM-Containers.md

   $ cf if rm -f lets-chat
   ```

-##Congratulations!!!
-You have successfully accomplished lab 2.
+## Congratulations!!!
+You have successfully accomplished Lab 2.

-####Let's recap what you've accomplished thus far:
+#### Let's recap what you've accomplished thus far:

 - Tagged our images with our Bluemix namespace
 - Pushed (uploaded) our images to our private registry in Bluemix on the public IBM Cloud
 - Learned about the security posture of our image using Vulnerability Advisor
 - Ran our first containers in the cloud

-###Time to continue with lab 3 - Leveraging Bluemix Services with your Containers
+### Time to continue with [Lab 3 - Docker Web Apps with IBM Bluemix services](3-Containers-using-Bluemix-Services.md)